 Ngā Uara | Our Values

-Our values are who we are at UC and how we do things.
+At UC we value manaakitanga, whanaungatanga and tiakitanga.
+These values guide what we do and how we do things.
 They challenge and inspire us to empower others and to be the best we can in our work, our studies and our interactions with each other.

 Values we embrace